Forte di Belvedere

 Museo Roberto Capucci

 La Leggenda dei Frati

 This is summer's hottest address.
 At home in the historic garden house of Villa Bardini, the Legend of Friars (run by the highly...

 Via di San Leonardo 1 · interesting places nearby

 Forte di Belvedere information

 Forte di Belvedere is a rambling fort designed by Bernardo Buontalenti for Grand Duke Ferdinando I at the end of the 16th century.
-From the massive bulwark soldiers kept watch on four fronts – as much for internal security to protect the Palazzo Pitti as against foreign attack.
-After five lengthy years of renovation works, the imposing fortress is once again open to visitors: it hosts fabulous contemporary art exhibitions and the sweeping panorama from its walls is among the city’s most breathtaking.
+From the massive bulwark soldiers kept watch on four fronts – as much for internal security as to protect the Palazzo Pitti as against foreign attack.
+Today the fort hosts seasonal art exhibitions, well worth a peek if only to revel in the sweeping city panorama that can be had from the fort.

-To get here from Piazza de' Mozzi, turn east down Via dei Renai, past leafy Piazza Nicola Demidoff, dedicated to the 19th-century Russian philanthropist who lived nearby in Via San Niccolò.
-At the end of Via dei Renai, 16th-century Palazzo Serristori was home to Joseph Bonaparte in the last years of his life until his death in 1844; a humble end to the man who, at the height of his career, had been appointed king of Spain by his brother Napoleon.
-Turn right and you end up on Via San Niccolò; walk east along this street to emerge at the tower marking Porta San Niccolò , all that is left of the city walls.
+To get here from Piazza de' Mozzi, turn east down Via dei Renai, past leafy Piazza Nicola Demidoff, dedicated to the 19th-century Russian philanthropist who lived nearby in Via di San Niccolò.
+At the end of Via dei Renai, turn right onto Via di San Niccolò; walk east to emerge at the tower marking Porta San Niccolò , all that is left of the city walls.
 To get an idea of what the walls were once like, walk south from Chiesa di San Niccolò Oltrarno through Porta San Miniato.
 The wall extends a short way to the east and for a stretch further west, up a steep hill that leads you to the fortress.